ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-I would call myself a **Full-Stack Roboticist** because I like to build software for robots involving embedded systems, controls, planning, and machine learning.
-My ultimate goal is to build dexterous and agile under-actuated robots to solve real-world problems.
-To achieve that, I think we should have a broad inter-disciplinary approach in order to accurately debug the failures.
+I would call myself a **Full-Stack Roboticist** who loves to build software for robots involving embedded systems, controls, planning, and machine learning.
+My ultimate goal is to make a dexterous, agile and robust, robots to solve real-world problems.
+To achieve that, I think we should have a broad interdisciplinary approach to debug the failures accurately

 <br>